-- Advocate for expansion of rural broadband and important issues including: universal right to service which includes maintaining landline connections to those areas without adequate fixed wireless or mobile cellular coverage, adequate funding from state and federal programs such as the California Advanced Services Fund (CASF) and Connect America Fund (CAF) for the deployment of broadband infrastructure projects, and requiring accurate reporting of data used in Broadband mapping. - Advocate for funding to address and support: - Bridging the digital divide. - Art and culture exhibits at public buildings to engage community to read and learn and appreciate art and culture. - Advancing literacy. - Library programming for the community. - Support legislation clarifying Special District and Librarian salary provisions for County Free Libraries.
+- Advocate for expansion of rural broadband and important issues including: universal right to service which includes maintaining landline connections to those areas without adequate fixed wireless or mobile cellular coverage, adequate funding from state and federal programs such as the California Advanced Services Fund (CASF) and Connect America Fund (CAF) for the deployment of broadband infrastructure projects, and requiring accurate reporting of data used in Broadband mapping. - Advocate for funding to address and support:

-- Support legislation that provides local, federal and state funding for parks and recreation programs. - Advocate prioritizing funding for trail maintenance for state and federal parks. - Support opportunities to increase the accessibility and use of the outdoors and embrace legislation and funding opportunities that enhance outdoor recreational activities and access that will also positively impact Mendocino County's economy. - Oppose closure of State Parks, especially such closures that impact Mendocino County. - Support funding for transit-oriented development. - Support investment in youth programs and vocational education. - Promote policies that increase quality housing and support affordable housing financing and homeownership grant programs. - Support efforts to address housing support and housing assistance efforts at the state and local levels.
-Long-term planning, creative funding, and accurate data on homelessness are essential to addressing housing security and homelessness issues.
+- Bridging the digital divide. - Art and culture exhibits at public buildings to engage community to read, learn, and appreciate art and culture. - Advancing literacy. - Library programming for the community. - Support legislation clarifying Section 19147 of the Education Code regarding the Librarian salary provisions for County Free Libraries. - Support legislation that provides local, federal and state funding for parks and recreation programs. - Advocate prioritizing funding for trail maintenance for state and federal parks. - Support opportunities to increase the accessibility and use of the outdoors and embrace legislation and funding opportunities that enhance outdoor recreational activities and access that will also positively influence Mendocino County's economy. - Oppose closure of State Parks, especially such closures that impact Mendocino County. - Support funding for transit-oriented development. - Support investment in youth programs and vocational education. - Promote policies that increase quality housing and support affordable housing financing and homeownership grant programs. - Support efforts to address housing support and housing assistance efforts at the state and local levels.
+Long-term planning, creative funding, and accurate data on homelessness are essential to addressing housing security and homelessness issues. - Advocate the Legislature amended section 9250.7 and 22710 of the California Vehicle Code to incorporate an inflation adjustment for the vehicle registration or renewals fee for the abandoned Vehicle Trust Fund to facilitate full cost recovery for local Abandoned Vehicle Abatement Program. - Advocate the Legislature amended section 9250.7 and 22710 of the California Vehicle Code to impose a surcharge on vehicle registration or renewals fee for the abandoned Vehicle Trust Fund specifically for recreational vehicles and campers.
+The additional revenue will enable local Abandoned Vehicle Abatement Program to cover their expenses in removing abandoned recreational vehicles and campers.